Marcos Martins: Career

-Marcos Martins was revealed by the basic categories of Cruzeiro, however, was soon borrowed the basic categories of Ipatinga where he disputed the Campeonato Brasileiro Sub-20 2008.
+Marcos Martins was revealed by the basic categories of Cruzeiro, however, he soon borrowed the basic categories of Ipatinga where he disputed the Campeonato Brasileiro Sub-20 2008.

 In the year 2009 was loaned again, this time for Itaúna, where the team competed in the Campeonato Mineiro Módulo II.
 That same year, he went to the Bahia where he was cast in the Brazilian Championship team in Serie B. Initially, the team was hired to work in the Bahia-based divisions, but with the sudden departure of an injury to Patrick and Dede, was promoted to principal owner of the team in a match against Ceará Sporting Club, and did not disappoint.
-Charmed the crowd at Pituaçu and became absolute owner of Bahia.
+Charmed the crowd at Pituaçu and became the absolute owner of Bahia.

 In 2010 it was confirmed to join the cast of Cruzeiro, but was not seized at the time and training remained separate from the main group.
 Later that year, was loaned to Avaí.